Lašva Valley counteroffensive

-Lašva Valley Counteroffensive (April–July 1993) was a series of ARBiH offensives in central Bosnia during the Bosnian War, most notably the capture of Travnik and subsequent advances toward Zenica and Kakanj.
+The Lašva Valley counteroffensive (April–July 1993) was a series of ARBiH offensives in central Bosnia during the Bosnian War, most notably involving the capture of Travnik and subsequent advances toward Zenica and Kakanj.
 The counteroffensive marked a turning point in central Bosnia when Bosnian government forces regained the initiative after months of being cut off and fighting on multiple fronts.

 Background

-In early June 1993 the Bosnian Army found itself surrounded, cut off from military supplies, and fighting both Bosnian Serb and Bosnian Croat forces simultaneously.
-Also it was a response to Croatian Defence Council (HVO) for attacks in April.
-From Sarajevo's standpoint this was one of the darkest hours of the conflict.
-The Army received a new commander, General Rasim Delić, who immediately changed the composition and strategy of ARBiH forces.
-The Bosnian Army began to hit back, employing newly formed and hardened brigades drawn from displaced Bosniak populations and motivated volunteers.
+In early June 1993, the Bosnian Army found itself surrounded, cut off from military supplies, and fighting both Bosnian Serb and Bosnian Croat forces simultaneously.
+This counteroffensive was launched largely in response to earlier attacks by the Croatian Defence Council (HVO) in April.
+From Sarajevo's standpoint, this was one of the darkest hours of the conflict.
+The situation began to shift when the Army's main staff was reorganized under a newly appointed commander, General Rasim Delić, who immediately overhauled the composition and strategy of ARBiH forces.
+Under his direction, the Bosnian Army began to strike back, employing newly formed and hardened brigades drawn from displaced Bosniak populations and motivated volunteers.